DECENTfoundation/DECENT-Network/README.md

 Optionally, now press Ctrl-C to stop `decentd`.
 You can edit configuration in `~/.decent/data/decentd/config.ini`.

-Then, run the decent daemon again:
+Then, run the DCore daemon again:

     $ /usr/local/bin/decentd

-This will launch the decent daemon node with the default genesis.
+This will launch the DCore daemon node with the default genesis.

 Then, in a separate console, start the command-line wallet by executing: